 Managing Salmonella takes consistent monitoring and testing to identify sources of infection in live production.
 Many Salmonella serotypes, like S. Reading, can be transmitted from contaminated eggs from the breeding stock to meat birds.
 In order to effectively reduce Salmonella infections in turkeys, a surveillance program can be implemented as a strategy to identify management practices that reduce the presence of Salmonella in breeders and offspring.

 Producers can easily monitor breeder flocks’ environments by sampling barns with boot swabs on a regular basis.
-Those swabs are then analyzed by a lab to identify pathogenic serotypes to aid in creating effective interventions.
+Those swabs are then analyzed by a lab to identify pathogenic serotypes to aid in strategizing efforts toward effective interventions.

 Table: Percent-positive prevalence of overall Salmonella and prominent serotypes in ground turkey samples after phasing in a Salmonella vaccination program beginning June 2018